jolicode/chef-cookbook-php/README.md

 ### Attributes

-* user : The use to run the workers under (defaults to "www-data")
+* user : The user to run the workers under (required)
-* group : The group to run the workers under (defaults to "www-data")
+* group : The group to run the workers under (required)
 * listen : The IP:port binding or the socket to set up for this pool (defaults to "/var/run/php5-fpm-{application_name}.sock")
 * process_manager (defaults to 'dynamic')
 * max_children (defaults to 5)